 Got any questions or want to book?
 Call or email us.

 “Chattan is a beautiful cottage, where so many happy holiday memories can be made.
 It’s situated only 75 metres from the slipway where the passenger ferry berths and when you stand at the front door all you can see are hills, sea and islands.

 We love sitting on the patio at the back of Chattan, having our breakfast in the morning sun.
 By afternoon, we’re round the front of the cottage, on a bench or perched on the wall, looking over to Mull or watching the ferry coming and going with locals and visitors.

 There’s so much to do on such a small island: we love exploring the rocky shoreline, picking up pieces of slate and shells and finding fool’s gold embedded in the rock.
 The panoramic view from the top of the hill reveals a lush landscape, with ever-changing light and shade on far-off islands.
 From above, the island reveals its history of slate mining which stopped in the late 19th century.
 In summer, people meet and swim in one of the quarries at the back of the island: the cool, salty water invigorating and refreshing.

+We also love doing day trips from the island, and there is so much to do and see in this part of Argyll, whatever the weather and time of year.
 Staying at Chattan makes us feel like we are a million miles away from our cares and worries.
 The island’s relaxed charm helps us unwind and we’re always sorry when it’s time to go home.”